coffee beans

 coffee beans icon

-What Makes Good Coffee Beans for French Press?
+What Types of Coffee Beans Are Best for French Press?

 Best Roast for French Press

-The best roast for French press depends on just one thing: What do you like drinking?
+Whilst common wisdom says medium to dark roast is best for French press, it really depends on just one thing: What do you like drinking?

 Not sure?
 Then check out our complete guide to the different coffee bean roasts and what you can expect from them.

 One of the best features of the French press is that it brews up delicious coffee, no matter what roast you opt for.
-As a general guide of what to expect from the best coffee for French press, follow these roasting rules:
+But the following roasting rules should help you choose what will suit your tastes better:

-If you want to explore the unique flavors of a certain growing region then light roast coffee is best for you.
+• Light roast: Best for exploring the unique flavors of a certain growing region.
 These coffees will be citrusy and delicate, with less of the caramel and chocolate flavors you may be used to.
 But, brewing light roast coffee in a French press will allow you to enjoy the nuance in flavor.

-For us, medium roast coffee beans are the best roast for French press.
-You still get the unique taste of the growing region but with more of the classic coffee flavors.
+• Medium roast: For us, this is the best roast for French press as you still get the unique taste of the growing region but with more of the classic coffee flavors.
 This balance between bean flavor and roast flavor leads to a delicious cup of joe when steeped in a French press and allows you to explore the diverse world of coffee.

-As the roasts get darker, you taste less of the beans and more of the roasting process.
+• Dark roast: As the roasts get darker, you taste less of the beans and more of the roasting process.
 This is great if you love big, bold coffee with hints of smoke and bitter chocolate notes.
-You can still taste general stylistic differences in the countries of the world but to a much lesser degree.
+You can still taste general stylistic differences between origins but to a much lesser degree.

-If you’re relatively new to grinding and brewing French press coffee at home, you may want to start with darker roasts – it’s more like what you’ll be used to.
+If you’re relatively new to grinding and brewing French press coffee at home, you may want to start with a medium to dark roast – it’s more like what you’ll be used to.
 Then get gradually lighter roasted beans to find the perfect level for you.

 If you’re buying from your favorite roaster, you can ask them to grind it for you.
 Then they’ll be able to get the grind size right and also advise you on the optimum brewing time and ratio for their beans.